 Yes, they are similar and there may be hundreds of them strewn across the sand.
 But if you really look closely no two are the same.
 Each has slightly different markings, color, chips, scuffs, symmetry and irregularity.
 The more you look the more you find as each shell becomes something to marvel at.

-People are like this.
+.
 We come in different shapes, sizes and colors, yet we are so like one another.
 Most of us are simply ordinary people living ordinary lives, spending much of our time doing ordinary things.
 And yet we’re not.
 If time is taken to examine any one of us we will find an extraordinary story just waiting to be heard, an extraordinary person hoping to be loved.
 We find that we are unique and of infinite worth.
 We are extraordinary ordinary people.

 My shell collection over the years has expanded to include larger, more exotic shells I purchased and enjoy displaying during summer months.
 They are beautiful and unique as well, but somehow it’s the common shells that really capture my heart.